All Episodes

 They know best.

-And that's why the conservative movement, the conservative party, the conservative government that the donor class has chosen for you, has done such a brilliant job in conserving American values this past half century.
+And that's why the conservative movement, the conservative party, the conservative government that the donor class has chosen for you has done such a brilliant job in conserving American values this past half century.

-Mark's time for Rush, more straight ahead.
+Mark's time for Rush.

-Santa Claus is come into town.
+Santa Claus is coming to town.

-Mike, it's uh great to have you with us on the Megadinos from a retired U.S. Marine Corps Cobra gunship pilot from Virginia Beach, Virginia.
+Hey, Mega Dittos from a retired U.S. Marine Corps Cobra gunship pilot from Virginia Beach, Virginia.

-Hey, mega dittoes to you too, Mike.
+Hey, mega Dittos to you too, Mike.

 Merry Christmas.

-Hey, first, real quick, I am honored to talk to the greatest political writer of the twenty first century, what rush is to the spoken word, you are to the written word.
+Hey, first, real quick, I'm honored to talk to the greatest political writer of the 21st century.

 Yeah, no, no, no.

-It's just like uh nuts.
+It's just like nuts.

-Tell me, where's our Conservative Party?
+Tell me, where's our conservative party?

-Yeah, I think that I think that's fair.
+Yeah, I think that's fair.

-And I again I I don't dislike George Will.
+And again, I don't dislike George Will.

-You you were talking about writing.
+You were talking about writing.

 George Will is a beautiful and elegant and informed writer.

-And there's all kinds of historical facts in this column.
+There's all kinds of historical facts in this column.

-There are people who are kind of inside the i George Will is inside a psychologically gated community here, and he's not uh too clear on what life is like outside the walls, Mike.
+George Will is inside a psychologically gated community here, and he's not too clear on what life is like outside the walls, Mike.

-I I like that psychologically dated community.
+I like that psychologically gated community.

-But I think after America is certainly in the running for second place.
+But I think After America is certainly in the running for second place.

-Yeah, that I'll buy that quote.
+I'll buy that quote.

-If you only buy one book this year, says Donald Trump, make it the holy Bible.
+If you only buy one book this year, says Donald Trump, make it the Holy Bible.

-If you buy two books, make it the holy Bible and Mark Stein's after America.
+If you buy two books, make it the Holy Bible and Mark Stein's After America.

 I will take that endorsement, Mike.

-That's uh that's that's very good of you.
+That's very good of you.

-In fact, the zombie front runner turned out to be Jeb Bush, and the zombie party turned out to be the Republican Party.
+In fact, the zombie frontrunner turned out to be Jeb Bush, and the zombie party turned out to be the Republican Party.

-The Republican Party is uh I don't know whether it's a zombie, but it's like one of those amusing uh Frenchmen of the 1890s used to sit in the uh in the cabarets watching the girls undress, and he seems very nice and charming and sophisticated, but he's riddled with tertiary syphilis inside, and he's about to collapse.
+The Republican Party is, I don't know whether it's a zombie, but it's like one of those amusing Frenchmen of the 1890s that used to sit in the cabarets watching the girls undress.

 And that is the state of the Republican Party.

-It is that it that is what the the Republican the Republican Party has brought this upon itself.
+The Republican Party has brought this upon itself.

 And there are reasons for that.